 - Knowledge Base: How do you resolve Installer (v2) problems - Installation file issues?

-- Knowledge Base: How do you resolve Installer (v2) problems - other Download and Installation issues?
+- Knowledge Base: How do you resolve Installer (v2) problems - Other Installation issues?

 1. Here's how to resolve the most common problems

 If the Download Manager does not start downloading Lumion, gets stuck, or displays an error message (for example "Access denied" or "Downloading setup failed"), please go through the following checklist:

 1.1: The first step is to download the Download Manager again via the Download link in your Lumion Account (preferred) or in the Getting started with Lumion email.

 1.2: Then make sure you have at least the required free disk space on the drive that you are downloading Lumion to.
 See this article for file space requirements:

 - Knowledge Base: What file space do I need to download and install Lumion?